stoked-ion/UQ-TypstTemplate/main.typ

   ),
   caption: [This is a table with specific column lengths] ) //There are different ways to set length in typst. 'pt' is one of them.
 You can also use 'cm', 'em', '%',....

+//There is a specific line in the template file that sets the caption position to the top of the table.
+You can comment it out if you want the caption to be at the bottom of the table.

 Now  this paragraph is immediately after the table.
 #v(1em)
 You can use the '#"#v"' function to create vertical space between elements.